grahamedgecombe/icicle/README.md

 1. Run `make BOARD=blackice-ii` to synthesize the design, place and route, compile the demo program in `progmem.c` and create the bitstream.
-2. Configure jumper on board for [DFU Mode][DFU-mode] and connect both USB1 and USB2 on the board to host USB ports.
+2. Configure jumper on board for [DFU Mode][dfu-mode] and connect both USB1 and USB2 on the board to host USB ports.
 3. Run `make BOARD=blackice-ii dfu-flash` to program the bitstream to the board.
 (Most likely you'll need to do this as root)